argoproj/argo-cd/docs/roadmap.md

 ### Projects Enhancements

 Argo CD projects accumulated a lot of debt:
 - Users don't know how to use project roles and SSO.
-It is one of the key features but just not documented.
+It is one of the key features but not documented well.
 We need to document and promote it.
-- Project management UI has evolved organically and need a complete redesign.
+- Project management UI has evolved organically and needs a complete redesign.
 We packaged everything into one sliding panel which is painful to use.
 - Enhancements: [#2718](https://github.com/argoproj/argo-cd/issues/2718), [#3598](https://github.com/argoproj/argo-cd/issues/3598)